This instrument is called guitalele

 Giannis Karamanolakis

-Applied Scientist @ Amazon Alexa AI
+Applied Scientist @ Amazon AGI

 Hello, world!

-The main focus of my research has been to assist humans in teaching machine learning models via more flexible types of interaction than standard data labeling, which is expensive and time-consuming.
-Towards this goal, I have developed minimally-supervised learning frameworks for training neural networks using alternative types of supervision, such as domain-specific keywords, coarse labels, taxonomies, and labeling rules.
+I got a Ph.D. in Computer Science at Columbia University, where I was fortunate to be advised by Prof. Luis Gravano and Prof. Daniel Hsu.
+My PhD research was on Machine Learning and Natural Language Processing (NLP).
+Specifically, I developed minimally supervised learning frameworks to assist humans in teaching and controling neural networks via flexible types of interaction, such as domain-specific keywords, coarse labels, taxonomies, and labeling rules.
 I have demonstrated the benefits of high-level supervision for scaling NLP across domains, languages, and tasks, including knowledge graph construction, sentiment analysis, news document classification, topic extraction, cross-lingual learning, and mining social media for rare events related to public health.

-In the past, I have worked on human emotion recognition from conversational speech data, music information retrieval, and training multimodal word embeddings to ground language to the visual and auditory sense modalities.
+In a previous life, I worked on human emotion recognition from conversational speech data, music information retrieval, and training multimodal word embeddings to ground language to the visual and auditory sense modalities.
+Aside from research, I love playing the bass guitar, windsurfing, taking photos and drone shots, and traveling.
+I grew up in Sitia, a small town in eastern Crete that produces delicious tsikoudia and has wonderful places around!
+Here are a few of my drone shots: Vai Palm Beach, Tenda Beach.

 For more information about me, see my CV or contact me.